clux/probes.hugo/content/post/2021-12-05-campaign-concluded.md

 ### Renames

-Foam still struggles with [doing file renames](https://github.com/foambubble/foam/issues/809) (because backlinks are not updated).
-This could be worked around to some extent thanks to `mkdocs` telling me about the broken links (but this was after adding the web page element).
+Foam ~~still~~ struggled with [doing file renames](https://github.com/foambubble/foam/issues/809) (because backlinks were not updated).
+This was worked around to some extent thanks to `mkdocs` telling me about the broken links (but this was after adding the web page element).

-You are really dissuaded from renaming files either way (because of the work it leads to), and it basically precludes doing bigger refactors at the moment.
+~~You are really dissuaded from renaming files either way (because of the work it leads to), and it basically precludes doing bigger refactors at the moment.~~

-It's probably™ implementable on their side _"without too much work"©_ (because you can probably work around this with a script + `sed` if you are masochistic enough), but ultimately, **someone** has to actually do it - and who knows what complexity lurks within vs code plugins.
+~~It's probably™ implementable on their side _"without too much work"©_ (because you can probably work around this with a script + `sed` if you are masochistic enough), but ultimately, **someone** has to actually do it - and who knows what complexity lurks within vs code plugins.~~

+**EDIT**: Have commented out this part in 2022 because this issue was resolved in foam.

 ### Lexicographical Sort

 My [recaps folder](https://github.com/clux/campaign/tree/main/docs/recaps) has two digits prefixes on every note.
-This was fine in my file viewer, but not in `mkdocs-material` which sorted the entries lexicographically.
+This was fine in my file viewer + vs code, but not in `mkdocs-material` which sorted the entries lexicographically.
 Renaming would have to be done with `sed` or some other bulk search/replace tool.

 This meant we basically had to take the folder contents and [manually arrange them](https://github.com/clux/campaign/blob/main/mkdocs.yml#L221-L347).
 This wasn't too annoying, as we could just copy the output from [`fd .md .`](https://github.com/sharkdp/fd) in the docs folder, and it was nice to be able to customize sorting anyway.